ABOUT THIS COURSE

 - Gain top teaching tips and realistic practical advice based on current practice

-- Take away tried and tested ideas on how to teach the course to maximise student potential
+- Take away effective strategies on how to teach the course to maximise student potential

 |IN-SCHOOL||You can also book this as an In-School Course|